Skip to main content

 • the name/address of the stand-alone website, and

 In addition, site notices, the use of local or national media or the holding of public meetings relating to the proposed application may be required.
-The Board will have specified its requirements, if any, in that regard at the pre-application stage.
+The Commission will have specified its requirements, if any, in that regard at the pre-application stage.

 Back to Contents